VentGrey/VentGrey/README.md

 * NetlogistiK (2022) (FEB-SEP)
 * UpVent (2020 - Present)

-If you want to ask me why I curse a heck-lot in my code, any question or just wanna have a nice chit-chat you can reach me out in Telegram at: @PhantomCS
+If you want to ask me why I curse a heck-lot in my code, any question or just wanna have a nice chit-chat you can reach me out in Telegram at: @VentGrey

 > "I would change everything I know, in exchange for **half** of what I don't"